north korea travelChildren's Palace in North Koreadprk travel

 Lagoons and lakes: several are created by volcanic activity the most known being Lake Chon on Mt.
 Paektu, Samji, Tongjong and Kwangpo Lakes.

 Natural hot springs are located in coastal areas whereas spas are found inland.
+The coastal city of Nampo for example has natural hotsprings which we can enjoy.

 Please click here to go from our Geography of North Korea section to our Facts and Figures page.